 You can select the date and time manually as you did for the start and end date.

 Alternatively, you can tick the Same as event start time box to make the Registration From time the same as the Event start time.

 Once you have set the start and end times, the Recommended CPD hours will be calculated automatically.

 Although the Recommended CPD Hours will be calculated automatically, it is possible to overwrite this if necessary.
 For example, the LMS will calculate a 09:00-17:00 day as 8 hours, however, taking into account lunch and refreshment breaks, the number of CPD hours might only be 6.5.
 Another example, if your Event runs over multiple days the LMS will assume that each day starts and finishes at the same time and will calculate the CPD as each day being equal.
 If you need to adjust the number, simply highlight it and overtype it.

 There are additional options within the CPD section to assign a CPD value, Activity type and Category if you wish.

 You will now need to set the Event's location and you can take advantage of previously added locations to save time and ensure consistency.

 To do this, start typing part of the address into the Search Locations field.

-Select the correct address from the list and it will auto-populated the address fields:
+Select the correct address from the list and it will auto-populate the address fields.